kanagavel7/Miniproject/README.md

 ## Customizable E‑commerce Clothing Platform for Personalised Fashion
-Small description about the project like one below
-The integration of a chatbot within a hostel booking system, aimed at streamlining the reservation process for students and improving the overall user experience.
+The development of a customizable e‑commerce clothing platform that allows users to design personalised T‑shirts and hoodies in real time, simplifying online apparel customization and enhancing the overall fashion shopping experience.

 ## About
 Tailmate is a web-based customizable apparel e-commerce platform that enables users to design and purchase personalised oversized T‑shirts, regular T‑shirts, and hoodies through an intuitive, real-time interface.
 Traditional fashion e‑commerce sites mostly sell pre-designed products with limited personalization, forcing users to adjust to fixed styles instead of expressing their own creativity.
 This project overcomes that limitation by offering live design customization and multi‑view previews while keeping the system lightweight, open-source, and student/startup friendly.